-Pregnant and postpartum persons have been observed to be at higher risk for severe illness and complications from influenza, particularly during the second and third trimesters.
-Influenza vaccination during pregnancy is associated with reduced risk for respiratory illness and influenza among pregnant and postpartum persons as well as infants during the first months of life (38-41,61).
-ACIP and the American College of Obstetricians and Gynecologists recommend that persons who are pregnant or who might be pregnant or postpartum during the influenza season receive influenza vaccine (62).
-Any licensed, recommended, and age-appropriate IIV4 or RIV4 may be used.
-LAIV4 should not be used during pregnancy but can be used postpartum.
+Pregnant and postpartum persons are at higher risk for severe illness and complications from influenza, particularly during the second and third trimesters.
+Influenza vaccination during pregnancy is associated with reduced risk for respiratory illness and influenza among pregnant and postpartum persons as well as infants during the first months of life (41-44,64).
+ACIP and the American College of Obstetricians and Gynecologists recommend that persons who are pregnant or who might be pregnant or postpartum during the influenza season receive influenza vaccine (65).
+IIV3 or RIV3 can be used.
+LAIV3 should not be used during pregnancy but can be used postpartum.
 Influenza vaccine can be administered at any time during pregnancy (i.e., during any trimester), before and during the influenza season.
-Early vaccination (i.e., during July and August) can be considered for persons who are in the third trimester during these months if vaccine is available because this can provide protection for the infant during the first months of life when they are too young to be vaccinated (38-41,61).
+Early vaccination (i.e., during July and August) can be considered for persons who are in the third trimester during these months if vaccine is available because this can provide protection for the infant during the first months of life when they are too young to be vaccinated (41-44,64).

 Although experience with the use of IIVs during pregnancy is substantial, data specifically reflecting administration of influenza vaccines during the first trimester are limited.
-Most studies have not noted an association between influenza vaccination and adverse pregnancy outcomes, including spontaneous abortion (miscarriage) (63-73).
-One observational Vaccine Safety Datalink (VSD) study conducted during the 2010-11 and 2011-12 seasons noted an association between receipt of IIV containing influenza A(H1N1)pdm09 and risk for miscarriage in the 28 days after receipt of IIV, when an H1N1pdm09-containing vaccine also had been received the previous season (74).
-However, in a larger VSD
+Most studies have not noted an association between influenza vaccination and adverse pregnancy outcomes, including spontaneous abortion (miscarriage) (66-76).
+One observational Vaccine Safety Datalink (VSD) study conducted during the 2010-11 and 2011-12 seasons noted an association between receipt of IIV containing influenza A(H1N1)pdm09 and risk for miscarriage in the 28 days after receipt of IIV, when an H1N1pdm09-containing vaccine also had been received the previous season (77).
+However, in a larger VSD follow-up study, IIV was not associated with an increased risk for miscarriage during the 2012-13, 2013-14, and 2014-15 seasons, regardless of previous season vaccination (78).